When ‘All the World’s a Stage’ Became Rush’s First Top 40 Album

-From the Who's Live at Leeds through Rockin' the Fillmore by Humble Pie and moving forward, live albums became commonplace in the '70s.
+Live albums became commonplace in the '70s, from the Who's Live at Leeds through Rockin' the Fillmore by Humble Pie and moving forward.
 As the decade went on, these records went from being mere souvenirs of a concert to career-defining works, like with Kiss Alive, Cheap Trick at Budokan and Frampton Comes Alive!

 The Rush / Metallica Team-Up That Slipped Away